bobaseb/energetically-coherent-computation/index.md

 - energetic coherence in
 - relationship to social systems
 - substantive versus formal approaches

+Ecstatic practices
+- cross-cultural patterns in
+- cultural elaboration of
+- techniques and methods
+- universality of elements

 Electrical noise
 - in membrane potentials